 But the final truth about Finland’s success may be summed up by this:

 “Finns are crazy,” said World Rally Champion Sébastian Loeb in the summer at the Neste Oil Rally Finland, in Jyväskylä, after losing to Marcus Grönholm.

-This article was originally published in Finnish in the weekly news magazine Suomen Kuvalehti, issue 43/2007.
+By Pekka Anttila, November 2007; a version of this article originally appeared in the weekly news magazine Suomen Kuvalehti, issue 43/2007

 Finnish World Champions